 I grew up Edmonton, AB, where I began to study piano at the age of nine.
 For five years, until I was 17, I studied with Ernesto Lejano.
 Dr. Lejano taught at the University of Alberta, but had a few private students, and I was privileged to be among them.
 He imbued me with a love for music that continues to this day.

 From there I went to the Indiana University School of Music (now the Jacobs School of Music at Indiana University), studying primarily with Enrica Cavallo-Gulli.
 Maestra Gulli was a consummate musician, both as a soloist and as a partner in the Duo Cavallo-Gulli with her husband, violinist Franco Gulli.
 It was under her tutelage that I grew as a musician.
 I graduated from Indiana University with Bachelor and Master of Music degrees in piano performance.
 In 1988 I moved to New York City, where I lived for the next 25 years.

 While in New York, I taught and concertized in both the United States and Canada.
 In 1999 I began studying with John Bloomfield, who remains my teacher to this day.
 With John I intensified my study of the Taubman Approach, which I describe in detail here.
 I am certified to teach the Taubman Approach as an Associate of the Golandsky Institute, one of only three Canadians to have been so-honoured.

 In 2014 I repatriated to Canada, settled in Ottawa, and built a teaching studio out of my home in Riverview.
 I continue to concertize, lecture, and teach privately.
-I teach practical piano as well and theory and harmony.
+I teach practical piano as well as theory and harmony.
 I am currently accepting students from intermediate to advanced levels.
-Whatever your musical goals are, I know I can help you achieve your goals.
+Whatever your musical goals are, I know I can help you achieve them.
 Please feel free to get in touch!